Quantum enhanced metrology in the search for fundamental physical phenomena: Quantum Optics Model for an Axion Search

 \subsection{Accelerating an axion search with quantum squeezing}

 Examining this expression in several limits reveals the behavior intuited in Sec.~\ref{sec:LossAndDecoherence}.
 First, if the axion frequency were known, squeezing would provide no benefit.
 To see this, imagine fixing $\kl$ at the smallest achievable value for a copper cavity\cite{BradleyRMP03} and maximize the on resonance sensitivity $\sigma(\omega=0)$ over $\kc$.
 The best sensitivity occurs at critical coupling where $\kc=\kl$, for any value of the squeezer gain $G$, where $\sigma(0) = [\na/(\nt +1/2)](\ka/\kl)$.
 This on-resonance and critically coupled sensitivity is the technically-limited axion sensitivity.
 It can be improved by advances that increase $\na$ or $\ka$, or decrease $\kl$ or $\nt$, but not by squeezing.
-Second, squeezing is useful in the search for an axion of unknown frequency, because it increases the bandwidth.
+Second, squeezing is useful in the search for an axion of unknown frequency because it increases the bandwidth.
 Consider that in the critically coupled case and in the absence of squeezing $G=1$, the frequency band over which the maximum sensitivity is no more than halved is $\kl$, defining the bandwidth.
 But this bandwidth limitation is dramatically improved by squeezing, and in the limit $G\rightarrow\infty$, the maximum sensitivity is achieved at any frequency and for any value $\kc$.
 Finally, squeezing is beneficial even if the environment is hot $\nt\gg1$, which is the case in axion dark matter experiments that search in the kilohertz to megahertz frequency range \cite{Ouellet2019}.
 In that case, thermal noise rather than quantum noise limits the sensitivity.
-But thermal noise can be squeezed in just the same way that quantum noise can.
+But thermal noise can be squeezed in just the same way that quantum noise can\footnote{Although in the limit $\nt\gg1$, a quantum limited amplifier alone can dramatically reduce the variance from an initial thermal state to a post-measurement coherent state without requiring any squeezing resource \cite{chaudhuri2021}.}.